cztomczak/cefpython/examples/README-examples.md

 ## More examples to come

-Here is a list of issues in the tracker to implement new examples:
+Here is a list of issues in the tracker to create or upgrade examples:

 - [Issue #323](../../../issues/323) - "Create cocos2d example"
 - [Issue #322](../../../issues/322) - "Create pyglet example"